Links on Android Authority may earn us a commission. Learn more.

 Price: Free apps / Gear costs vary

-There are plenty of fishing stores and sporting good stores with apps.
+There are plenty of fishing stores and sporting goods stores with apps.
 You usually want to buy gear in person.
 That way you can see it for yourself and play with it first.
-However, the apps provide a good way to browse for gear, order stuff that might not be available in stores, and save ideas for future purchase.
-Plus, the mobile apps usually offer coupons and deals exclusively for online customers.
+However, the apps provide a good way to browse for gear, order stuff that might not be available in stores, and save ideas for future purchases.
+Plus, mobile apps usually offer coupons and deals exclusively for online customers.
 There are plenty of stores with apps.
 Some of them are good while others could use some work.
 Still, they’re good fishing apps.

 Fishing licensing apps